spezam/adventofcode2017/01/README.md

 https://golang.org/pkg/container/ring/

-which turned out an interesting challenge.
+which turned out to be an interesting challenge.